-Ventilation fans in bathrooms containing a bathtub, shower, spa or similar bathing fixture and not included in the whole house ventilation system shall be sized to provide 50 CFM intermittent or 20 CFM continuous exhaust capacity..
+Ventilation fans in bathrooms containing a bathtub, shower, spa or similar bathing fixture and not included in the whole house ventilation system shall be sized to provide 50 CFM intermittent or 20 CFM continuous exhaust capacity. meet the net capacity rates as required in Table R304.2.
 Whole house ventilation fans serving both localized and whole house ventilation functions shall be sized to meet the net capacity rates as required by Section R304.6 and must meet all other requirements listed in Section R304.3, as applicable.